rich-iannone/quarto-icons-examples/README.md

 </div>

-# Examples on Using Quarto Shortcodes to Generate Icons
+# Using Quarto Shortcodes to Generate Icons

 Quarto has *a lot* of extensions.
 The ones that I feel deserve some focused attention is the set of shortcode extensions that produce icons.
 There are quite a few good ones so far!
 This little repository provides examples you can use for these high-quality extensions: